LIXIRIE/CariSVG/README.md

 A SVG library for interaction.

+For quick use, just include CariSVG.min.js to your page.
+See src/ for clear code.

 Visit http://ybochatay.fr/CariSVG for more information and full documentation.